 - College students can partner with Mercy House to complete an unpaid internship for class credit.
 Any individual who is currently enrolled in an accredited college or university can email firstname.lastname@example.org with a cover letter and resume, the internship of interest, availability, and the semester for which they’re applying.
 Students who want first-hand experience related to their field of study are encouraged to apply.

 An Attitude Of GratitudeThe team at Mercy House is truly phenomenal and at Meriwool, we’re so thankful that we’ve been given the opportunity to contribute to their efforts.
 The homelessness pandemic is one that isn’t solved overnight but instead is changed through the amazing actions of organizations like Mercy House.
-Donating clothing to their group is just one of many steps we plan to take to empower homeless individuals and promote a transition to a stable and fulfilling life for these Southern California residents.
+Donating clothing like merino wool base layers and socks to their group is just one of many steps we plan to take to empower homeless individuals and promote a transition to a stable and fulfilling life for these Southern California residents.
 It’s our hope that this information has motivated our followers, even if it’s in a small way, to contribute to organizations in your area that work to help those who are struggling with homelessness.
 While the COVID-19 pandemic has certainly placed restrictions on the ability to help others in person, we know that every little bit of time and effort goes a long way.
 To all of our readers — stay safe and healthy and know that you too can make a difference in stopping the cycle of homelessness in your area!